omphalos/survivor/README.markdown

     // lookup 'b' from 'brown' (moved in the new version) lookup({ line: 0, col: 7 }) // returns { line: 0, col: 8 }

+This lets you look up text changes by line and column.
+Additionally, it's possible to do basic index-only lookups (treating newlines as just another character).
+This is done by passing an `indexOnly` flag to `survivor`.

+    var indexOnly = true
+      , indexLookup = survivor(diffs, indexOnly)

+    // lookup 'A' (at the beginning of both lines) indexLookup(0) // returns 0

+    // lookup 'f' from 'fast' (absent from the original) indexLookup(2) // returns null

+    // lookup 'b' from 'brown' (moved in the new version) indexLookup(7) // returns 8

 Tests
 =====